lucapette/website/content/writing/my-programming-principles.md

 ## Starting from scratch

 Since it's a little less common, I feel privileged (or unlucky?
-It depends on the day) having experienced the scenario "hey you're responsible for building this X years long project from scratch.
-Also, there's no team yet so you need hire a bunch of people to do it" multiple times.
-So I accumulated a lot of ideas I would call specific (and others may call peculiar?).
+It depends on the day honestly) having experienced multiple times the scenario "hey you're responsible for building this X years long project from scratch.
+Also, there's no team yet so you need hire a bunch of people to do it".
+When you start a new project, it can feel a little overwhelming because, of course, there's nothing done yet :)

 ### Make it work, make it good, make it fast